 Additional compensation plan will be introduced to the faculty this Friday at faculty meeting.
 This will provide compensation for leadership, collaboration and personal growth plans

 The mural project will begin shortly.
 Students from the University will come and teach art in individual teacher’s classrooms.
 They will first come to conceptualize the plan.
 It will take place over 2 semesters.
-Next year at about this time the project should come to fruition.
+Next year at about this time the project should come to fruitation.

 Esperanza began chess classes this week